Benefits and Procedures for DevOps Implementation in Traditional Quality Assurance Models with Chris DeGonia

 What I call the dummy testing, where you are trying to do the same tests over and over and over again.
 This repeatable processes, repeatable checks, and bounces in the system, it really does bring a level of control that you cannot maintain manually within your projects.
 So, both in terms of ROI and in terms of software checks, and then in terms of just time to get things to market.
 There are so many things you can do to make your script’s performance.
 You can pair them wise, you can customize the code, and you can choose the tool that runs from the cloud and run based on AI and the other inputs into these automation frameworks.
 So, you can really optimize your automation to very very quickly get things out to the customer and in the customer’s hands.

-Ralph: Kalyan, we talked a little earlier about security and compliance, we talked a little bit about DevOps and its effect on manual testing and traditional QA.
+Ralph: We talked a little earlier about security and compliance, we talked a little bit about DevOps and its effect on manual testing and traditional QA.
 So, how can DevOps streamline this testing and the digital assurance function?

 This situation happens most often when you run too many tests manually at the end of the life cycle instead of automating them.
 So, there are methodologies like test-driven development, behavior-driven development, that can help build quality into the product by doing a good amount of work on the shift–left.
 And also, that shift–right helps you to make sure that the application continues to function at a certain level of efficiency, not just from the functional point of view but also from availability, reliability, and also in terms of performance.